twaldear/flask-secure-headers/README.md

 A couple notes:
 * Changes here will always update the policy instead of rewrite
 * For CSP policy updates lists will be merged, not overwritten.
 See comment below for example.
-* The next sh.wrapper() method call will not include these changes
 ```python
 """ add sha1 hash to route """
 @app.route('/')